google/esamplusplus/README.md

 # ESAM++: Efficient Online 3D Perception on the Edge

-This repo implements the core component, an efficient point clound encoder, in the paper ```ESAM++: Efficient Online 3D Perception on the Edge```.
+This repo implements the core component, an efficient point cloud encoder, in the paper ```ESAM++: Efficient Online 3D Perception on the Edge```.

 ## Overview
 ESAM++ is an efficient online 3D perception model that achieves real-time performance using only CPU.
 This repo implements our core contribution: an efficient hirerarchical sparse feature pyramid network.